When you first open the reporting Dashboard, you will see a quick overview of all the essential data for your campaign.

 Here you will find other stats for a quick overview of your campaign

-- In the top left, you will see total leads, direct and referred, shown day by day for the last 15 days.
+• Top Left: Total leads, both direct and referred, presented day by day for the last 15 days.

 Traffic:

-Here you will find The traffic information from your campaign, it's broken down into Direct, Referred, and Conversion data.
+Here, you can access traffic information from your campaign, categorized into Direct, Referred, and Conversion data.

 NOTE: UTM results will not be tracked by Upviral and no UTM data will be shown on the campaign's Reports page.